 Probably the same thing that happened to that fantastic employee.
 You drifted away and eventually left – the job or relationship.
 Withholding feedback is actually a form of psychological punishment and people will actually accept negative feedback to fill the void of no feedback.

-If you still think this stuff is fluff, consider this from the Harvard Business Review (October 25, 2016):
+If you still think this stuff is fluff, consider this:

 Motivating New Behaviors, Reinforcing Existing Behaviors